ansys/pymapdl/doc/source/learning/index.rst

 Intro to Ansys Parametric Design Language Scripting
 ---------------------------------------------------

-In `Intro to APDL Scripting <https://courses.ansys.com/index.php/courses/intro-to-ansys-mechanical-apdl-scripting/>`_ you will learn how APDL, the Mechanical solver syntax language, works.
+In `Intro to APDL Scripting <course_intro_apdl>`_ you will learn how APDL, the Mechanical solver syntax language, works.

 Course Content
 ~~~~~~~~~~~~~~